 Planning A6769 History of the American city.
-3 ptsMs.
-Wright.

 The process of continuity and change in American cities from the colonial period through the 20th century, covering industrialization, political conflict, reform movements, geographical and ethnic diversity, bureaucratic rationalism, and urban culture-with focus on how physical form responded to or influenced social and political forces over time.